Transfer of Equity

 What is Transfer of Equity?

-A transfer of equity is simply the changing of the legal ownership of a property (lender’s consent imperative) – for instance by adding a new partner, or by removing a divorced spouse, to give two common examples.
+A transfer of equity involves changing the legal ownership of a property, for instance by adding a new partner, or by removing a divorced spouse.
+To give two common examples:

 Other multiples are possible, but these are the most common examples.

-This will vary depending on the circumstances of the particular case, but in simple terms can be summarised as follows:
+This will vary depending on the circumstances of each case, but in simple terms can be summarised as follows:

 a)1:2 transfers – mortgage being redeemed/no mortgage

-We will require details of the existing and proposed new owner(s), any existing mortgage being repaid and any new mortgage being obtained.
-It will also be necessary for clients to decide on the method of joint ownership they wish to adopt, since the law provides alternatives in this respect.
+We will require details of the existing and proposed new owner(s), any existing mortgage being repaid, and any new mortgage being obtained.
+Clients must also decide on the method of joint ownership they wish to adopt.
 We will advise on the options available, before drafting the transfer deed and any additional documentation required and sending this for signature.

-Once everything has been signed, a completion date will be fixed – if there is to be a new mortgage in joint names, this will depend on the lender’s instructions also having been fulfilled, and the new mortgage must complete on the same day as the transfer.
+Once everything has been signed, a completion date will be fixed.
+If there is to be a new mortgage in joint names, the lender’s instructions must also have been fulfilled, and the new mortgage must complete on the same day as the transfer.
 We will then send the documentation to the Land Registry to register the change of ownership (and new mortgage, if applicable).
 Our legal fees and relevant Land Registry fees are payable prior to completion in all cases.

 b)2:1 transfers – mortgage being redeemed/no mortgage